Philadelphia police clash with protesters backing Baltimore protests

 In all, 11 people were arrested.
 Charges included assault of a police officer, robbery, resisting police, disobedience to lawful orders, obstructing roadways and interference.

-, where three people were shot, city police reported.
+On Tuesday, violent protests took place in Ferguson, Missouri, where three people were shot, the city police reported.

-But police said they didn't do the shooting.
-A 20-year-old man was arrested and the three victims were in stable condition -- two with wounds to the neck, one in the leg, police said.
+Police said they didn’t do the shooting.
+A 20-year-old man was arrested and the three victims were in stable condition – two with wounds to the neck, one in the leg, police said.

-Police said about 300 people marched, with protesters throwing rocks at police, damaging four police cars and setting trash and debris on fire near the intersection of Northwinds Estates Drive and West Florissant Avenue.
+Police said about 300 people marched, with protesters throwing rocks at police, damaging four police cars and setting trash and debris on fire near Northwinds Estates and West Florissant, police said.

-Hundreds of people marched on Tuesday from police headquarters through the Southside, CNN affiliate WGN reported
+In Chicago, hundreds of protesters marched Tuesday from police headquarters at 35th and Michigan through the Southside, CNN affiliate WGN reported.
+Police made one arrest, for reckless conduct.